egijasp/timesheet/README.md

 ##Visit

-You cN try it out: https://timesheet-egija-sp.netlify.app/
+You can try it out: https://timesheet-egija-sp.netlify.app/

 ### Information about this project: